 - Jacqueline Harvey

 - Jacqueline Harvey has combined a successful career in education with her love of a good story.
-She is the author of ten novels for younger readers and a picture book, THE SOUND OF THE SEA, which was awarded Honour Book in the 2006 Children’s Book Council Awards.
+She is the author of 14 novels for younger readers and a picture book, THE SOUND OF THE SEA, which was awarded Honour Book in the 2006 Children’s Book Council Awards.
 Her bestselling Alice-Miranda series centres on the life of Alice-Miranda Highton-Smith-Kennington-Jones, a perpetually positive and determined seven year old who takes herself off to boarding school because it appeals to her sense of adventure.
-The first book in the series, Alice-Miranda At School was released in Australia in February 2010 with Alice-Miranda On Holiday, Alice-Miranda Takes the Lead, Alice-Miranda At Sea, Alice-Miranda In New York and Alice-Miranda Shows the Way following at six month intervals.
-Jacqueline is currently contracted to write ten Alice-Miranda books.
+The first book in the series, Alice-Miranda At School was released in Australia in February 2010 with Alice-Miranda On Holiday, Alice-Miranda Takes the Lead, Alice-Miranda At Sea, Alice-Miranda In New York, Alice-Miranda Shows the Way and Alice-Miranda In Paris following at six month intervals.
+Jacqueline is currently contracted to write 12 Alice-Miranda books.
 She has a new series for younger readers (5-9 year olds) which launched in Australia in September 2012.
 Jacqueline is contracted to write eight Clementine-Rose books with Random House Australia.
 For more information go to www.jacquelineharvey.com.au